Academic Catalog

 The college is committed to promoting the wellness and positive self-development of its students.
 The unauthorized use and abuse of alcohol and the illegal use and abuse of drugs inhibit students from attaining the benefit of their learning experience, expose them to serious illnesses and health risks, and therefore are prohibited.
 Counseling Services provides direct assistance and confidential referral services for students seeking help with a substance abuse problem.
 Copies of the policy are available from Counseling Services, The Advising Office and the Office of the Vice President of Student Affairs.

-Any student who believes he or she has been subjected to possible discriminatory treatment on the basis of race, disability, etc., may file a complaint through the Vice President of Student Affairs.
 All complaints will be handled in accordance with the college’s Formal Student Complaints Policy, #5230, available in the Office of the Vice President of Student Affairs.

 The Family Educational Rights & Privacy Act (FERPA) of 1974